uladkasach/news-datarepo-core/README.md

 ## Usage

+### installation
+1. setup database and database config
+2. define configs for sources you want to use

 ### retreive / subscribe - to a request from a source
 - core wraps sources, which you can initialize from a config.json object, and caches requests that you send from it
     - subscription runs retreivals on a `cron` and asks cache not to associate duplicate articles